evisdrenova/kita/readme.md

 - real time mode to handle new files
 - customizable hot key
 - everything has to be very very fast

-// TODO: update how we get the icons for applications
-// TODO: update how we cache the apps, since the apps don't change often